Module 14 of 21 · Applied

 Defines TLS 1.3, the 1-RTT handshake, 0-RTT resumption, and the requirement for forward secrecy.
 Quoted in Section 14.2.

-Defines the Certificate Transparency append-only log system.
-Referenced in Section 14.3 for the audit mechanism description.
+Defines the current Certificate Transparency Version 2.0 specification.
+Referenced in Section 14.3 for the audit-log mechanism and version boundary.

 Published April 7, 2014